IC 5070 – The Pelican Nebula

 The following image in greyscale was actually captured using a color astronomy camera.
 (ZWO ASI294MC-Pro).
 The duo-narrowband filter used recorded light in both Ha and OIII wavelengths in full color.
-Then, I extracted the red channel from the image to isolate the prominant signal of the rich hydrogen gas.
+Then, I extracted the red channel from the image to isolate the prominent signal of the rich hydrogen gas.

 I think that this technique produces some interesting results on emission nebulae like the Pelican Nebula.
-I have shared my results shooting narrowband with a color camera in the past, but this data is one of the most impressive results I have been able to acheive thus far.
+I have shared my results shooting narrowband with a color camera in the past, but this data is one of the most impressive results I have been able to achieve thus far.

 The STC Astro Duo Narrowband filter (round mounted 2-inch) is a superb choice for maximizing the amount narrowband data collected using a color camera.
 The image above was captured during a nearly full moon!